faisal-990/learning-_git/readme.md/readme.txt

-this repo has been created so that i can practise various git operations
+this repo hadasfiuasdifiass been created so that i can practise various git operations